Stewardship for the future

 The Environmental Management System (EMS), integrated into Operational Management by the S&K Project, records and monitors compliance with stated environmental policies and objectives.
 This compliance has been demonstrated through MYTCL’s Société Générale de Surveillance (SGS) certifications.
 The current EMS requires MYTCL to continue to establish environmental planning and to continuously monitor the environmental impact of the operations.
 An Environment Management Program has been developed to control the environmental issues identified, and the program is being actively monitored for potential environmental impacts.
 Results are reviewed for any trends, and all findings are reported and corrective measures are implemented, if required.
 Detailed Environmental Control Procedures have also been developed and implemented.
 In addition an Environmental Emergency Response Plan has been established, practiced and basic training is given to employees of all departments.
 Environmental Impact Assessments continue to be conducted for any new MYTCL projects that occur during the life of mine.
 A technology transfer program has been developed and environmental awareness training is on-going both on, and off site.
 All employees are trained, and obligated by contract to respond quickly and effectively to any environmental impacts.
 All environmental documents are of high quality, records are well stored, maintained and easily accessible, as well as reviewed and updated to ensure continuous improvement in compliance with the IMS structure and auditing processes of SGS.

 In order to maintain the status as a World-Class Mine, the S&K Project has monitored the effectiveness of its Environmental Management System by having its performance internationally audited regularly.
 The SGS auditors from Australia, Singapore and Thailand, conduct an audit of the MYTCL operations for certification in the ISO 14001 and the ISO 9001 in the middle, and at the end of each year.
-SGS Certification Auditing for OHSAS 18001 also commenced in July of 2012, and all 3 certifications in 2016 were revalidated until 2019, to be audited together on a biannual basis.
+SGS Certification Auditing for OHSAS 18001 also commenced in July of 2012, and all 3 certifications in 2016 were revalidated until 2019, and again until 2022 to be audited together on a biannual basis.
 Internal audit teams formed with MYTCL personnel, and professionally certified for auditing by SGS training staff, are responsible for completing internal audits on a quarterly basis.
 There are more than 50 internationally certified internal auditors within the MYTCL organisation.

 Environmental Impact Management Programs